-The Uffizi Gallery houses the most important collection of Renaissance paintings in the world.
+The Uffizi Gallery of Florence houses the most important collection of Renaissance paintings in the world.

 The Uffizi Palace was built under the rule of grand duke Cosimo I in 1560 as the administrative centre of the state housing the most important "Magistrature" of the city.